niranjan-fartare/obsidian/Data Engineering/SQL.md

 - `if exists` : only if the target exists
 # Normalization & DeNormalization

-Process of organizing data into multiple related tables to eliminate redundancy and dependency.
+Process of organizing data INTo multiple related tables to eliminate redundancy and dependency.

 ## Goals